Attio vs HubSpot: CRM Comparison

 • Your team is technical enough to build workflows and use API integrations

-• You don't need marketing automation, customer service, or content tools inside your CRM
+• You do not need marketing automation, customer service, or content tools inside your CRM

 Choose HubSpot if:

-• Your team spans multiple departments that need shared customer data
+• Your team spans multiple departments that require cross-functional visibility without custom integration work

-• You're willing to invest in a platform you'll grow into over time
+• You are willing to invest in onboarding and configuration for a platform you will grow into over time

 • Ease of use across non-technical teams is a priority